Random matrices: Random matrix models

-The Lebesgue measure is invariant under changes of bases.
+which is the restriction to $E_N^\beta$ of the canonical metric of $\mathbb C^{\beta N^2}$.
+The Lebesgue measure is invariant under changes of bases, and thus invariant under conjugation by elements of the corresponding circular ensemble.

 Interesting measures are usually built from $dM$ by multiplication with a function of $M$.
 For example, given a function $V$ called the \textbf{potential} , we can consider the measure

 The potential $V$ is often chosen to be a polynomial.
 Gaussian statistics are obtained when $V$ is a polynomial of degree two.
 Generalizing polynomial potentials, we can consider \textbf{rational potentials} , which we define as potentials $V$ such that $V'$ is a rational function.
 (In the literature, rational potentials are sometimes called semi-classical potentials.)
-Far more exotic potentials can also be considered.
+Far more exotic potentials can also be considered, and product of traces can be added in the exponential.
+See, for example, \autoref{exo:plancherel}.

-The basic measure on a circular ensemble is the \textbf{Haar measure} , which is characterized as being invariant under the left and right actions of the corresponding Lie group on itself.
-For example, viewing $U_N$ as a submanifold of the set $M_N(\mathbb{C})$ of size $N$ complex matrices, the Haar measure $dM_\text{Haar}$ on $U_N$ can be written in terms of the Lebesgue measure $dM$ on $M_N(\mathbb{C})$ as
+The canonical measure on a circular ensemble is the \textbf{Haar measure} , which is characterized (up to a normalization) as being invariant under the left action of the corresponding Lie group on itself.
+The circular ensembles are compact and therefore unimodular groups, which implies that their left invariant Haar measures are also right-invariant.
+The Haar measure is the restriction to $U_N^{\beta}$ of the volume form of the canonical metric \eqref{dm2}, since that metric is invariant under left multiplication $M\to UM$ with $U^\dagger U=\text{Id}$.
+Using